-The sales and gross profit graphic on page 22 shows the Autodesk resale shares in the cost of materials for 2014-2023.
+The sales and gross profit graphic on page 22 shows the rough Autodesk resale shares in the cost of materials for 2014-2024.

 Without these (top row) shares, a simulated pro forma sales development results under the conditions of the new model.
-In 2023, sales would have been an estimated EUR 106 mln lower at around EUR 216 mln, while gross margin would have jumped to approx. 78% instead of 53.2% and EBIT margin to approx. 22% instead of 14.5%.
+In 2024 sales would have been an estimated EUR 103 mln lower at around EUR 223 mln with full year new model, meaning that the gross margin would have been around 78% instead of 53.6% and the EBIT margin would have been around 21% instead of 14.3%.